 Retain 3% of the adjusted gross receipts for administrative expenses of which at least \$100,000 and not more than \$500,000 annually will be transferred to the Compulsive Gambling Treatment Fund.
 Transfer two percent of the adjusted gross receipts from each licensed racetrack to the county commissions of the counties where racetracks with West Virginia Lottery table games are located.
 Transfer three percent of the adjusted gross receipts from each licensed racetrack to the governing bodies of municipalities within counties where racetracks with West Virginia Lottery table games are located as prescribed by statute.
 And transfer one-half of one percent of the adjusted gross receipts to the governing bodies of municipalities in which a racetrack table games licensee is located to be divided equally among the municipalities.
-For fiscal year 2014 and fiscal year 2015 make transfers as follows:

-NOTE 8 - TABLE GAMES (continued)

-Fiscal Year Fiscal Year 2014 2015 2.5% of 2.25% of from all thoroughbred racetracks with West Virginia Lottery table games adjusted gross adjusted gross to the special funds established by each thoroughbred racetrack table receipts receipts games licensee for the payment of regular racetrack purses to be divided equally among each licensee 2.5% of 2.25% of from all greyhound racetracks with West Virginia Lottery table games to adjusted gross adjusted gross the special funds established by each greyhound racetrack table games receipts receipts licensee for the payment of regular racetrack purses to be divided equally among each licensee 2% of adjusted 1.8% of from all licensed racetracks to the Thoroughbred Development Fund and gross receipts adjusted gross the Greyhound Breeding Development Fund to be divided pro rata among receipts the development funds

-The Commission will distribute the remaining amounts, hereinafter referred to as the net amounts in the Racetrack Table Games Funds as follows:
+The commission will distribute the remaining amounts, hereinafter referred to as the net amounts in the Racetrack Table Games Funds as follows:

-1) Transfer four percent into a special fund to be established by the Racing Commission to be used for payment into the pension plan for all employees of each licensed racing association;

-2) Transfer ten percent, to be divided and paid in equal shares, to each county commission in the state where table games are not located;

-3) Transfer ten percent, to be divided and paid in equal shares, to the governing bodies of each municipality in the state where table games are not located; and

-4) Transfer seventy-six percent to the State Debt Reduction Fund for fiscal year 2014 and to the State Excess Lottery Revenue Fund for fiscal year 2015.
+- 1) Transfer four percent into a special fund to be established by the Racing Commission to be used for payment into the pension plan for all employees of each licensed racing association; - 2) Transfer ten percent, to be divided and paid in equal shares, to each county commission in the state where table games are not located; - 3) Transfer ten percent, to be divided and paid in equal shares, to the governing bodies of each municipality in the state where table games are not located; and - 4) Transfer seventy-six percent to the State Excess Lottery Revenue Fund.

 The cash transferred to the State Excess Lottery Revenue Fund in the current month is included in Note 10-Nonoperating Distributions to the State of West Virginia.
-The table games adjusted gross receipts for the month and year ended April 30, 2015 were \$11,011,968 and \$111,652,835, respectively.
+The table games adjusted gross receipts for the month and year ended September 30, 2015 were \$9,939,196 and \$31,837,859, respectively.
 The following table shows the month and year totals of the privilege tax and the accrued distributions (in thousands) to be transferred in the subsequent month: